cdpxe/WendzelNNTPd/CONTRIBUTING.md

 - Create a port or package for your favorite Linux distribution, BSD derivate, Unix derivate or similar.
+	- Package creation code can be added to packages/ if desired.

+- Check the `issues` tab on WendzelNNTPd's GitHub page.

 - Extend WendzelNNTPd with your desired features and send me your patch so I can integrate it and make it accessible to all users this